 Cook about 15 minutes brushing frequently with reserved marinade.

-Grilling Fish Recipe:
+Grilling Fish Recipe

-In separate bowl combine butter and lemon juice.
+FOR FISH in separate bowl combine butter and lemon juice.

 Place fish on oiled grill rack or basket about 4 to 6 inches from coals.